New Year’s Resolutions for Better Sleep

 6. Limit screen time

-If you lie in bed scrolling through your phone before closing your eyes, you’re not alone.
+If you lie in bed scrolling through your phone before closing your eyes, a New Year’s resolution of no phones before bed could be for you.
 Our Sleep Survey revealed that 34% of the nation checks social media before sleeping.
-While this may seem harmless, social media can affect your sleep due to the blue light your phone emits.
 Whether you’re using your phone, a laptop, a tablet, or even watching TV, blue light exposure late in the day can stop your body from producing melatonin, making it harder to feel sleepy.

 To combat this, try limiting your screen time in the hour before bedtime to allow melatonin production.
 When it’s time to hit the hay, turn off notifications so you can rest distraction-free.